 The Honourable Associate Justice Ierodiaconou

-The Associate Judge in Charge will give directions for the management of a proceeding in this List at a first directions hearing.
-The Court will contact the parties within 14 days after the filing of the first defence, and no summons for directions is necessary.
-A calendar of List directions days may be found below.
+The Associate Judge will give directions for the management of a proceeding in the Employment and Industrial List at a first directions hearing .
+The Court will contact the parties within 14 days after the filing of the first defence , and no summons for directions is necessary.
+A calendar of List directions days can be found below.

 Applications for injunctions or in relation to contempt of court arising out of industrial contexts will generally be made returnable before the Judge in Charge.
 All other interlocutory applications are to be made by summons returnable before the Associate Judge.
 Further information on how to obtain a hearing time for applications can be found at Interlocutory Applications Information Form.